About My Teaching

-I have been teaching piano in the Lexington, MA area for about thirty years.
+I have been teaching piano in the Lexington and Arlington, MA area for about thirty years.

 My approach to teaching beginners is up-to-date, yet conventional, in the best of the American tradition.
 Parents and beginning students benefit from my use of method books that have a solid, clear curriculum.
 While learning to play, my beginning students gain a thorough knowledge of the rudiments of music.
 My students find the lessons to be genuinely enjoyable.